-Specificati on Assertion Remarks 5.1.1 TokenInclusion includeTokenPolicy=Once is not supported.
-5.4.1 UsernameToken Only <sp:usernametoken11> and Password Derived Keys are not supported in this release.
+Specificati on Assertion Remarks 5.4.1 UsernameToken Only <sp:usernametoken11> and Password Derived Keys are not supported in this release.
 Other Username Tokens assertions are supported.</sp:usernametoken11> 5.4.2 IssuedToken WS-Trust Policy assertion is not supported in this release.
 5.4.3 X509Token Support all token types.
 5.4.4 KerberosToken Not supported in this release.
 5.4.5 SpnegoContextToken Not supported in this release.
 5.4.9 RelToken Not supported in this release.
 5.4.11 KeyValueToken Not supported in this release.
 6.5 Token Protection Token Protection in cases where includeTokenPolicy="Never", or in cases where the Token is not in the Message, is not supported in this release.
-7.1 AlgorithmSuite /sp:AlgorithmSuite/wsp:Policy/sp:XPathF ilter20 assertion, /sp:AlgorithmSuite/wsp:Policy/sp:XPath1 0 assertion and /sp:AlgorithmSuite/wsp:Policy/sp:SoapN ormalization10 are not supported in this release.
-8.1 SupportingTokens Not supported in this release: /sp:SignedParts assertion, /sp:SignedElements assertion /sp:EncryptedParts assertion /sp:EncryptedElements assertion 8.2 SignedSupportingTokens Not supported in this release: 8.3 EndorsingSupportingTokens /sp:SignedParts assertion /sp:SignedElements assertion /sp:EncryptedParts assertion /sp:EncryptedElements assertion 8.4 SignedEndorsingSupportingT okens SignedEncrtptedSupportingT okens The runtime will not be able to endorse the supporting token in cases where the token is not in the Message (such as for includeTokenPolicy=Never/Once).
+7.1 AlgorithmSuite /sp:AlgorithmSuite/wsp:Policy/sp:XPathl ilter20 assertion, /sp:AlgorithmSuite/wsp:Policy/sp:XPath1 0 assertion and /sp:AlgorithmSuite/wsp:Policy/sp:SoapN ormalization10 are not supported in this release.
+8.1 SupportingTokens Not supported in this release: /sp:SignedParts assertion, /sp:SignedElements assertion /sp:EncryptedParts assertion /sp:EncryptedElements assertion 8.2 SignedSupportingTokens Not supported in this release: 8.3 EndorsingSupportingTokens /sp:SignedParts assertion 8.4 SignedEndorsingSupportingT okens /sp:Encrypteurants assertion 8.5 SignedEncrtptedSupportingT /sp:EncryptedElements assertion okens The runtime will not be able to endorse the supporting token in cases where the token is not in the Message (such as for includeTokenPolicy=Never/Once).
+8.6 EncryptedSupportingTokens UserName Token is the only EncryptionSupportingTokens supported in this release.

-Table 2-9 Web Services SecurityPolicy 1.2 Unsupported Assertions

-Specificati on Assertion Remarks 8.6 EncryptedSupportingTokens UserName Token is the only EncryptionSupportingTokens supported in this release.
 Other type of tokens are not supported.
 8.7 EndorsingEncryptedSupporti ngTokens Not supported in this release.
 8.8 SignedEndorsingEncryptedS upportingTokens Not supported in this release.
+9.1 WSS10 Assertion <sp:mustsupportrefexternaluri> and <sp:mustsupportrefembeddedtoken> are not supported in this release.</sp:mustsupportrefembeddedtoken></sp:mustsupportrefexternaluri>

+Table 2-11 (Cont.)
+Web Services SecurityPolicy 1.2 Unsupported Assertions

-9.1 WSS10 Assertion <sp:mustsupportrefexternaluri> and <sp:mustsupportrefembeddedtoken> are not supported in this release.</sp:mustsupportrefembeddedtoken></sp:mustsupportrefexternaluri> 9.2 WSS11 Assertion <sp:mustsupportrefexternaluri> and <sp:mustsupportrefembeddedtoken> are not supported in this release.</sp:mustsupportrefembeddedtoken></sp:mustsupportrefexternaluri> 10.1 Trust13 Assertion MustSupportClientChallenge, MustSupportServerChallenge are not supported in this release.
+Specificati on Assertion Remarks 9.2 WSS11 Assertion <sp:mustsupportrefexternaluri> and <sp:mustsupportrefembeddedtoken> are not supported in this release.</sp:mustsupportrefembeddedtoken></sp:mustsupportrefexternaluri> 10.1 Trust13 Assertion MustSupportClientChallenge, MustSupportServerChallenge are not supported in this release.
 This assertion is supported only in WS-SecureConversation policy.

-Table 2-9 (Cont.)
+Table 2-11 (Cont.)
 Web Services SecurityPolicy 1.2 Unsupported Assertions